-Deadlines are an unavoidable part of being a professional; this course is no exception.
+Deadlines are an unavoidable part of being a professional and online courses are no exception.
 Avoid any inclination to procrastinate.
 To encourage you to stay on schedule, due dates have been established for each learning activity.
-The late submission policy is as follows: 10% of the total points will be deducted after the first day the learning activity is late; then there will be an additional 5% penalty for each additional day late with no assignments being accepted after 7 days.
-At this point the assignment grade will be a zero.
+It is your responsibility to understand the late policies, as explained in the syllabus, for each course.
 It is your responsibility to ensure your learning activities are uploaded into Moodle properly and on time.
 After learning activity upload you can go back into the assignment area in Moodle to ensure your learning activity has been uploaded.
 It is also your responsibility to allow enough time so that if there is an issue with the upload or a technology glitch, you still have time to upload your learning activity before the due date.